vitalii-karpiv/kuzco-crm/api-doc/laptop-group/create-laptop-group.md

 ### Notes

 - `groupName`, `processor`, `videocard`, `screenSize`, `resolution`, and `panelType` are required to generate a unique `groupIdentifier`.
+- `title` defaults to the provided `groupName` but can be overridden later via the update endpoint.
-- `variants` lets you describe pre-configured RAM/SSD/touch combos for laptops already in inventory.
+- `variants` lets you describe pre-configured RAM/SSD/touch/keyLight/battery combos (plus price) for laptops already in inventory.
 - `itemList` contains laptop IDs that should be immediately associated with the group.

 ## Response